Civil Service Renewal

 The Civil Service Employee Engagement Survey

-In September 2015 the Civil Service carried out the first ever Employee Engagement Survey.
-The survey asked civil servants 112 questions about working in the Civil Service.
-Over 15,500 Irish civil servants worldwide took part, providing their views on areas like employee engagement, well-being, coping with change and commitment to the organisation.
+In September 2015 the Civil Service carried out its first ever Employee Engagement Survey, where staff were asked over 100 questions about their experiences working within the Civil Service.
+Over 15,500 Irish civil servants worldwide took part, providing their views on areas like employee engagement, well-being, commitment to the organisation, and job skills match.

-This survey is a key action in the Civil Service Renewal Plan to continually improve and progress through a period of transformational change.
-This milestone highlights the pace of progress in implementing the Civil Service Renewal Plan and clearly demonstrates that the Civil Service is serious about improving how it does business to better serve the Irish people.
+The survey is a key action in the Civil Service Renewal Plan, utilised as an aid to continually improve and progress through a period of transformational change.
+A milestone, it highlights the pace of progress in implementing the Renewal Plan while demonstrating that the Civil Service is serious about improving how it does business in order to better serve the Irish people.

 The Civil Service Excellence and Innovation Awards 2015

-The Civil Service Excellence and Innovation Awards is a new, annual event to recognise staff excellence and innovation in the Civil Service.
-It implements the commitment under Action 13 in the Civil Service Renewal Plan.
+The Civil Service Excellence and Innovation Awards is a new annual event which aimed at recognising staff excellence and innovation in the Civil Service; implementing the commitment made under Action 13 in the Civil Service Renewal Plan.
 Every day, the Civil Service makes a vital contribution to Irish life and society.
-Our ability to carry out the work of Government and deliver ‘world class’ public services is dependent on the commitment we each make, often in challenging circumstances.
-The Awards will recognise these achievements and showcase innovations in policy and service delivery across the Civil Service.
+Our ability to carry out the work of Government and deliver ‘world class’ public services is dependent on the commitments we each make, often in challenging circumstances.
+The Awards recognise these achievements, and showcase innovations in policy and service delivery across the Civil Service.